© 2004–2014 Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, Shriram Krishnamurthi; comments to: matthias at ccs.neu.edu

 Do you notice the italics?
 Italicized words refer to technical terms.
 Here they refer to books on programming currently in bookstores.

-Good programming requires thought, but everyone can do it and everyone can experience the satisfaction that comes with it.
+Good programming requires thought, but everyone can do it and everyone can experience the extreme satisfaction that comes with it.
 The price is worth paying for the sheer joy of the discovery process, the elegance of the result, and the commercial benefits of a systematic program design process.

 The goal of our book is to introduce readers of all ages and backgrounds to the craft of designing programs systematically.
 We assume few prerequisites: arithmetic, a tiny bit of middle school algebra, and the willingness to think through issues.
 We promise that the travails will pay off not just for future programmers but for anyone who has to follow a process or create one for others.